hereAlexT/Sparking/readme.md

 ## How to Use It

-To start using Sparking, visit the official website at Sparking Website.
+To start using Sparking, visit the [official website](https://sparkingapp.com).

-Deploy by your self:
+Deploy by yourself:
-Sparking is built upon Supabase while the frontend is built with react which can be deployed on platform such as Vercel.
+Sparking is built upon Supabase while the frontend is built with React which can be deployed on platforms such as Vercel.

 ## Tech Stack